 Dr Yung, Susan Sou Ying 翁秀英

-Dr Yung is currently Assistant Professor in the Department of Medicine at the University of Hong Kong.
+Dr Yung is currently Associate Professor in the Department of Medicine at the University of Hong Kong.
 She graduated in Applied Biology from Cardiff University, U.K., and obtained a Ph.D. at Cardiff University School of Medicine, U.K. Dr Yung received post-doctoral training at Cardiff University School of Medicine and University of Alabama at Birmingham, USA.

 Dr Yung’s research interests include:

 - Mechanisms of inflammation and fibrosis in renal disease and peritoneal dialysis

 - Mesothelial cell biology and peritoneal dialysis